FriendsOfSymfony/FOSCommentBundle/Resources/doc/9e-integrating_several_parsers.md

 Purpose
 --------
-Imagine that you need to integrate ExerciseHTMLPurifierBundle parser, bbcode parser, any other parser... it's better to have several parsers where each is responsible for it's action.
-That's why it's better to make chain of parsers, where order is important and parsers works one after other.
+Imagine that you need to integrate ExerciseHTMLPurifierBundle parser, bbcode parser, any other parser... it's better to have several parsers where each is responsible for its action.
+That's why it's better to make chain of parsers, where order is important and parsers works one after another.

 Usage
 -----